TheBeachLab/myComputing/daily.md

 - `tput cols` tells you the number of columns.
 - `tput lines` tells you the number of rows.

+### Open a terminal emulator in Thunar

+Edit `~/.config/xfce4/helpers.rc` and add/edit `TerminalEmulator=urxvt` and then add a custom action in Thunar:

+`exo-open --working-directory %f --launch TerminalEmulator`

 ## Cron jobs